brianKungu/alx-pre_course/ReadMe.md

 # ALX pre-course
-## I'm now a ALX Student, Brian Kungu Charagu , this is my first repository as a full-stack engineer.
+## This is my first repository as a full-stack engineer.